 ...staying left until the park ends, and you see a plaza with lots of café tables on the opposite street (in fair weather).
 Crossover here at the traffic light and head toward this plaza.

 As you walk across the Plaza you are now entering through the traditional pilgrim gate into the city, the Porta Faxeira.
 Historically this was called the Porta de Falgueris.

 You will see the sign marking this gate to your right on the edge of a building at the other end of the plaza.
 This is where the original medieval walls once encompassed the city.

 Welcome to the medieval center of Santiago de Compostela!
 You are mere steps from the cathedral.

 Walk through the Porta Faxiera, taking your second left onto the Rúa do Franco.
 When you come to a small plaza in one-hundred meters, the Plaza Franco, stay left.
 Do you see what I see here?
-The sign says to Obradoiro Square!
-And yes, that is a cathedral spire ahead!
+Yes, that is a cathedral spire ahead!

 Wow, here we are!
 Steve, our British friend had arrived the day before and was hanging out on the Square, with Lisa, our German friend.
 They were there to greet us and take the traditional photo.

 It was a joy to see them both, a great reunion day.
 You can see they have already obtained their Compostela, in the tubes.